Build & Install

 echo "192.aa.bb.cc (manager|auth|computeXX)" >> /etc/hosts

-3. disable firewall, selinux, dnsmasq, swap (All). more detail here
+3. disable firewall, selinux, dnsmasq, swap (All Nodes). more detail here

-4. NFS Server (Mgr).
+4. NFS Server (Manager Node).
 NFS is used as the default file system for the Slurm accounting database.

-5. [NFS Client] (All). all node should mount the NFS share
+5. [NFS Client] (All Nodes). all node should mount the NFS share

 mount <$nfs_server>:/data /data -o proto=tcp -o nolock

-6. Munge (All).
+6. Munge (All Nodes).
 The auth/munge plugin will be built if the MUNGE authentication development library is installed.
 MUNGE is used as the default authentication mechanism.

 All node need to have the munge user and group.